rbroesamle/iac-on-aws/simple-blog/aws-frontend/README.md

 Make sure that you have an AWS account with sufficient privileges and you are logged into this account in your aws-cli.

-Also make sure that the `docker_image_url` in the `terraform/variables.tf` file is pointing to the correct Docker image.
+Also make sure that the `docker_image_url` in the `terraform/variables.tf` file is pointing to the correct frontend Docker image.

 Also make sure that you have an account at Docker for uploading your docker image.